-The 4 Hour Work Week by Tim Ferris teaches the readers how to escape 9-5, live Anywhere, and join the growing army of “new rich” digital nomads.
+The 4 Hour Work Week teaches the readers how to escape 9-5, live anywhere, and join the growing army of “new rich” digital nomads.

 - You don’t need to be rich to live like a rich